Prof1611/KingfishrHQ/README.md

-# KingfishrHQ Discord Bot
+# Kingfishr HQ Discord Bot

-KingfishrHQ keeps the official Kingfishr Discord server running smoothly with welcome posts, live show updates, giveaways, and music-friendly utilities like Songlink lookups.
+Kingfishr HQ keeps the official Kingfishr Discord server running smoothly with welcome posts, live show updates, giveaways, and music-friendly utilities like Songlink lookups.
 Use this repository to configure and run the bot for the band’s community.

 ## Getting started